 The 2016 TAF includes historical information on aircraft operations from 1990 through 2015 and forecasts for 201624 to 2045.
 At airports with FAA towers like TUS, historical aircraft operations data is provided by FAA air traffic controllers, which count landings and takeoffs.
 These aircraft operations are recorded as either air carrier, commuter & air taxi, GA, or military.
 Air carrier is defined as an aircraft with seating capacity of more than 60 seats or a maximum payload capacity of more than 18,000 pounds carrying passengers or cargo for hire or compensation.
-Commuter & air taxi aircraft are designed to have a maximum seating capacity of 60 seats or a maximum payload capacity of nore there or compensation.
+Commuter & air taxi aircraft are designed to have a maximum seating capacity of 60 seats or a maximum payload capacity of 18,000 pounds carrying passengers or cargo for hire or compensation.